 The focal point of Larson's doctoral studies at the University of Miami was the development of a new genre combining classical music idioms and Electronic Dance Music (EDM) entitled New Wave Classical Art Music and is the medium that Logarhythmic Collective plays.
 The genre’s characteristics include fixed media tracks with the visceral synths and drums of EDM combined with acoustic instruments that use idioms of “traditional” classical music such as orchestration, counterpoint, church modes, and mode mixture.
 This genre brings diversity to the classical arts with its raw, loud, and unapologetic approach.
 Larson has been mentored by classical composers such as Dorothy Hindman, Lansing McLoskey, Melinda Wagner, George Lewis, Christopher Theofanidis, and Tania Léon to make this genre as well as EDM producers such as Ace Aura and LAXX.

-Benjamin Morris is a Miami-based saxophonist whose multifaceted musical abilities have resulted in myriad opportunities during his promising career.
+Benjamin Morris is a Kentucky-based saxophonist whose multifaceted musical abilities have resulted in myriad opportunities during his promising career.
 Since 2017, Morris became one of three saxophonists on the New World Symphony (Michael Tilson-Thomas, artistic director) roster, with recent performances of works by Bernstein and Prokofiev.
 Previously, Morris completed a Master of Music degree at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 While there, Morris won the 2017 Wind Ensemble Concerto Competition.
 During his time in Pittsburgh, he performed with the Pittsburgh Ballet Orchestra, Johnstown Symphony Orchestra, the Butler Symphony Orchestra, the Balcony Big Band, and the Tuesday Night Big Band.
 Morris is a founding member of the Bridges Saxophone Quartet, a modern professional sax quartet focused on bridging the gap between classical and jazz chamber music and expanding the repertoire in both genres.
 He is also a founding member of Deco Saxophone Quartet.
-Currently, Morris is enrolled as a Doctor of Musical Arts student at the University of Miami where he is studying with Dale Underwood.
-He is currently on faculty at Florida International University.
+Morris graduated with his Doctor of Musical Arts in Saxophone Performance at the University of Miami in 2022 where he studied with Dale Underwood.
+He is currently on faculty at Morehead State University.

 Thomas Edward McKee is a classically trained tenor trombonist, private instructor, composer/transcriber and self-producer currently based out of Miami, FL.
 Whether he’s performing the likes of romantic trombone works, creating strange noises of the contemporary variety, swinging through the jazz genre or experimenting in turning his instrument into the sound of a guitar, Thomas enjoys playing all things trombone.